jackphillips96/KDD_Project_COVID19/README.md

 We would like to use modeling techniques in order to predict future new covid cases.
 This will be done using an interrupted times series model.
 Currently we are using a ARIMAX model to predict new cases based on when countries inacted stay at home orders.

-Here we have a prototype of the ARIMAX model for Italy:
+Here we have a prototype of the ARIMAX model for Italy.
+A new variable was created called stay_3.
+This variable signifies when the stay at home orders reached a level 3.
+We are using that feature to measure the impact it had on new cases per million:

 ![](https://i.imgur.com/tpqFPAs.png)
 ![](https://i.imgur.com/PxzGxZL.png)